jackmott/jackmott.github.io/_posts/2016-7-22-making-obvious-fast.markdown

 ```

 Go has good performance with the both the usual imperative loop and their 'range' idiom which is like a 'foreach' in other languages.
-Auto vectorization using newer SIMD instructions appears to be completely not on the Go radar.
+Neither auto vectorization nor explicit SIMD support  appears to be completely not on the Go radar.
 There are no map/reduce/fold higher order functions
 in the standard library, so we can't compare them.
 Go does a good thing here by not providing a slow path at all.

 ### Conclusion